 The principal offices of Kirby Inland Marine, Kirby Offshore Marine, Kirby Ocean Transport and Osprey are located in Houston, Texas, in two facilities under leases that expire in December 2027 and December 2035.
 Kirby Inland Marine's operating locations are on the Mississippi River at Baton Rouge and New Orleans, Louisiana, and Greenville, Mississippi, three locations in Houston, Texas, on or near the Houston Ship Channel, one in Port Arthur, Texas, one in Freeport, Texas, one in Miami, Florida, one in Gibson, Louisiana, one in Lake Charles, Louisiana, several properties in Westwego, Louisiana, one in Corpus Christi, Texas, and one in Orange, Texas.
 The New Orleans, Gibson, Westwego, Houston, and Orange operating facilities are owned by the Company, and the Baton Rouge, Corpus Christi, Lake Charles, Port Arthur, Freeport, Greenville, and Miami facilities are leased.
-Kirby Offshore Marine's operating facilities are located in Staten Island, New York, and Seattle, Washington.
-All of Kirby Offshore Marine's operating facilities and office and warehouse space.
+Kirby Offshore Marine's operating facilities are leased, including piers and wharf facilities and office and warehouse space.
 San Jac's operating location is near the Houston Ship Channel and is owned by the Company.